 WE HAVE HAD TO TAKE THE UNPRECEDENTED STEP OF CLOSING THE SURGERY DOORS TO ALL PATIENTS EXCEPT THOSE WHO HAVE BEEN ASKED BY A GP OR NURSE TO COME TO THE SURGERY.
 THOSE PATIENTS NEED TO USE THE BUZZER AND A RECEPTIONIST WILL BE WITH YOU.

 IF YOU DO NOT HAVE AN APPOINTMENT PLEASE DO NOT BE OFFENDED IF WE REFUSE YOU ACCESS, THIS IS FOR YOUR SAFETY AND OURS.

-IF YOU NEED TO ORDER A PRESCRIPTION, PLEASE CALL BETWEEN 2PM AND 4PM OR USE ONLINE SERVICES OR LEAVE A REQUEST IN OUR POST BOX – YOU WILL BE REFUSED ACCESS TO THE BUILDING TO MAKE THESE REQUESTS.
+IF YOU NEED TO ORDER A PRESCRIPTION, PLEASE PHONE BETWEEN 2PM AND 4PM OR USE ONLINE SERVICES OR LEAVE A REQUEST IN OUR POST BOX – YOU WILL BE REFUSED ACCESS TO THE BUILDING TO MAKE THESE REQUESTS.

 ADVICE REGARDING RESCUE PACKS

 Rescue packs are not being sent out to all patients it would only be needed if you have COPD and are experiencing an exacerbation of symptoms and these are requested in the usual manner.
 Please refer to the NHS and Gov.uk websites for further advise this is updated frequently.

 IF YOU HAVE ANY COUGH OR FEVER OR LOSS OF TASTE/SMELL NHS ENGLAND HAVE ADVISED PATIENTS TO SELF ISOLATE FOR 14 DAYS OR CONTACT WITH SOMEONE WHO IS INFECTED.